 Earnshaw was 28 years old when he joined Philadelphia, where Connie Mack was building his own dynasty.
 After losing the 1914 World Series, Mack had dismantled his club rather than match the high salaries being offered by the outlaw Federal League, and the Athletics finished last for the next seven seasons.
 In the 1920s Mack began spending money and collecting new stars: outfielder Al Simmons, catcher Mickey Cochrane, infielder Jimmie Foxx, Grove and a strong supporting cast.
 Earnshaw's teammates on the 1928 A's included those future Hall of Famers and three others who were now has-beens -- Ty Cobb, Tris Speaker and Eddie Collins -- hired by Mack to boost attendance while he waited for his new crop to blossom.
 The blend of old and new won 98 games and finished second, 2 ½ games behind the Yankees.

-Earnshaw contributed a 7-7 record and better-than-average 3.82 ERA in 22 starts, but walked 100 batters in 158 innings.
+Earnshaw contributed a 7-7 record and better-than-average 3.81 ERA in 22 starts, but walked 100 batters in 158 innings.
 As he remembered it, he was so wild he never got past the seventh inning in his early outings.
 He credited catcher Cochrane's tough-love pep talk for turning his season around.
-He won his first game in his seventh start, a 5-0 three-hitter over Boston, and followed that with another three-hit shutout against the St. Louis Browns.
+He won his first game in his seventh appearance, a 5-0 three-hitter over Boston, and later pitched another three-hit shutout against the St. Louis Browns.